-Resources providing resource adequacy capacity that are currently required to submit RUC availability bids will be required to bid their resource adequacy capacity into the residual unit commitment for reliability capacity up and down.
+Resources providing resource adequacy capacity that are currently required to submit RUC availability bids will be required to bid their resource adequacy capacity into the residual unit commitment for reliability capacity up.
+Bids for reliability capacity down will be optional.
 The CAISO will not require that resource adequacy resources offer resource adequacy capacity into RUC with \$0 availability bids.

-Instead, resource adequacy capacity can be bid into RUC at any price between the bid floor and bid cap.4
+Instead, resource adequacy capacity can be bid into RUC at any price between the bid floor and bid cap.5